hunterkemeny/benchiQle/README.md

 Aspiring to be a comprehensive benchmarking tool for quantum compilers.

-Currently runs the max_depth metric from QASMBench on the ft_circuit_1 benchmark from red-queen.
+Currently runs the max_depth, speed, and memory footprint metrics on all benchmarks from red-queen that do not have "gate" in their qasm file.

-Simply run `python3 runner.py` from the command line.
+Simply run `./run.sh` from the command line.

 Stay tuned for more benchmarks, more metrics, more compiler options to be run from the command line or jupyter notebooks.